 - 7 Black Bear Hunting Tips for Beginner’s – How to Hunt Like a Pro!

 1. Get prepared for hunting

 Rabbit hunting required preparations beforehand.
 Hunters need to get a license from state authority.
 Some countries the application is made online, while others require hunters to go through training before getting the permit.
 Always ensure the license is renewed upon expiry to avoid landing on the wrong side of the law.
 Identify the rabbits you will be hunting, which is allowed in your state, and wait for the right season.
-You also need to get the right gear such as hunting jacket and the weapon
+You also need to get the right gear such as hunting jacket, pocket knife and the weapon to hunt rabbits.

 2. Identify the location